Hempsted Historic District

 Antientist Burial Ground, Near Hempsted and Granite Streets

 After a day in Norwich and New London, with a tired family, I decided to wind my way up the hill from the riverfront to find this little burial ground and try to find the specific grave of Flora Hercules.
 I poked around for a good five minutes to no avail, but whatever.
 I consider this a successful visit.

 (And I can lift the picture of her grave from the official Freedom Trail site, below.)

 Offering evidence of the existence of Black Governors in Connecticut during the 18th century, the headstone of Flora Hercules notes that Flora Hercules was the wife of Hercules, “Governor of the Negroes.”
 Flora died April 1749 at the age of 60.

-Here’s one of those terrible Patch articles about the cemetery.
+Here’s a Patch article about the cemetery.

 CTMQ’s Concept of Freedom Trail page

 Leave a Reply